Implicit Bias of Gradient Descent for Mean Squared Error Regression with Two-Layer Wide Neural Networks: Possible Generalizations

 In our analysis, some theorems require that the loss function is mean square error~(MSE).
 In Theorem \ref{th-lin-onlyout}, the gradient flow is a linear differential equation if we use MSE.
 If we use a different loss, this will be more complicated.
-However, we think that the result will generalize.
+However, we think that the results can be generalized.
 We are also using the result from \cite{lee2018deep}, which is based on MSE.
 According to them it is not clear whether their result will still apply for other loss functions.
-Theorem \ref{theorem4} and Theorem \ref{theorem_func} are about a variational problem that is derived from Theorem \ref{minimum_weight}, in relation to the minimization of $\|\theta-\theta_2\|_2$.
+Theorems \ref{theorem4} and~\ref{theorem_func} are about a variational problem that is derived from Theorem \ref{minimum_weight}, in relation to the minimization of $\|\theta-\theta_2\|_2$.
 Theorem \ref{minimum_weight} remains valid for other loss functions beside MSE.
-To sum up, if we can generalize the Theorem \ref{th-lin-onlyout} and the result of \cite{lee2018deep} to other loss functions, we can generalize our main result in Theorem \ref{thm:theorem1} to other loss functions.
+To sum up, if we can generalize the Theorem \ref{th-lin-onlyout} and the result of \cite{lee2018deep} to other loss functions, then we can generalize our main result in Theorem \ref{thm:theorem1} to other loss functions as well.

-\subsection{Other optimization procedures}
+\subsection{Other Optimization Procedures}

 It would be interesting to extend the analysis to modifications of the basic gradient descent optimization procedure.
 The implicit bias of different optimization methods has been studied by \citet{gunasekar2018characterizing} covering some instances of mirror descent, natural gradient descent, Adam, and steepest descent with respect to different potentials and norms.
 In particular, they show that the implicit bias of coordinate descent corresponds to the minimization of the 1-norm of the weights.
 It will be interesting to work out the explicit form of these descriptions in function space.